-- May 17 – Fares rise: Airfare jumps on this date as more expensive pre-summer pricing begins.
-If you can depart on or before May 16, you will likely save some money.
+- May 21 – Fares rise: Airfare jumps on this date as more expensive pre-summer pricing begins.
+Depart on or before May 20.

-- June 10 – Fares rise: Prices jump again as the most expensive vacation fares take over.
-You can still save something by beginning a trip on or before June 9.
+- June 15 – Fares rise: Prices jump again as the most expensive vacation fares appear.
+You can still save something by flying on or before June 14.

-- May 17 – Fares rise: Peak-season for Europe gets underway so begin a trip May 16 or sooner if possible.
+- May 12 – Fares rise: Peak-season for Europe gets underway so begin a trip May 11 or earlier.

 - Aug.
-23 – Fares fall: Fall pricing begins, and fares drop for the season.
+21 – Fares drop: Fall pricing begins and fares come down.

 For Asia travel

 - May 15 – Fares rise: Prices jump for pre-summer season; fly May 14 or earlier.

 - June 9 – Fares rise again: A more significant price hike begins; if possible, begin your trip by June 8.

 - July 20 – Fares rise yet again: Another price hike.

 - Aug.
 7 – Fares drop: Summer prices drop somewhat.